 The BOC Announces Change in Leadership for 2019

-OMAHA, NE (November 29, 2018) - The Board of Certification for the Athletic Trainer (BOC) announces that Denise Fandel, Chief Executive Officer (CEO), will be retiring from the organization in spring 2019 after serving in the role for over 21 years.
+FOR IMMEDIATE RELEASE - Omaha, NE, Nov.
+29, 2018 - The Board of Certification for the Athletic Trainer (BOC) announces that Denise Fandel, Chief Executive Officer (CEO), will be retiring from the organization in spring 2019 after serving in the role for over 21 years.

 "The impact that Denise has had on the BOC and the athletic training profession is incomparable,” said BOC President Rusty McKune, ATC.
 “We are all indebted to her knowledge, her wisdom and her insight.
 Her vision and leadership have helped to guide not only the BOC but also the profession through times of challenge and growth.
 While she will be missed, the foundation upon which the BOC stands, which she has helped to establish, prepares us to move forward with unwavering consistency and commitment to the vision of the BOC, and to our partners and stakeholders around the globe."